platform-mesh/architecture/rfc/001_api-providers-and-ui-discovery.md

 - Provider UI configuration should be co-located with other provider resources in the same workspace as the `APIExport`.
 - OpenMFP uses `ContentConfiguration` resources for UI configuration; these should not be duplicated across workspaces.
-- Make use of the already existing binding relation (`APIBinding`) between the api export in the workspace.
-This is beneficial over adding a binding resource for the content configuration.
+- Use the existing binding relation (`APIBinding`) between the API export and the workspace.
+This is preferable to adding a binding resource for the content configuration.
-- The ContentConfiguration resource can act as a UI configuration for a APIExport, but we should also support ContentConfigurations without API relation.
-  In that situation we still need to create a releation to the ProvderMetadata for example for future "help center" features. in order to route users to a page specific help content.
+- The `ContentConfiguration` resource can act as a UI configuration for an `APIExport`, but we should also support `ContentConfigurations` without an API relation.
+In that situation, we still need to create a relation to the `ProviderMetadata` (e.g., for future "help center" features to route users to page-specific help content).
-- The ContentConfiguration relates to Cluster level resources, such as `APIExport` therefore should also be a cluster scoped resource.
-The ContentConfiguration is also used in other cases on normal kubernetes without kcp.
-In that case it needs to be possible to also use it in a namespaced manner.
+- The `ContentConfiguration` relates to cluster-level resources, such as `APIExport`, and therefore should also be a cluster-scoped resource.
+The `ContentConfiguration` is also used in other cases on normal Kubernetes without KCP.
+In that case, it needs to be possible to also use it in a namespaced manner.

 **Example: ContentConfiguration**
 ```yaml